-- You may feel sleepy or sick, and your breathing might be affected (OAA, 2016).
+- You may feel sleepy or sick, and your breathing might be affected.

-- Around one in 100 women may need to stop using it because it slows their breathing too much (OAA, 2019).
-But less than one in every 2,200 women need emergency resuscitation (UHS, 2014).
+- Around one in 100 women may need to stop using it because it slows their breathing too much and some will need additional oxygen (OAA, 2016, 2017).

-- The baby might be slow to breathe at first (OAA, 2016).
-This is a similar side effect to the use of pethidine (Wilson et al, 2018).
+- The baby might be slower to breathe at first (OAA, 2016); remifentanil has a similar impact on the baby to pethidine (Wilson et al, 2018).

 How does remifentanil affect labour?

-The extra monitoring that comes with using remifentanil may restrict you from moving freely.
-Using remifentanil might increase the chance of an assisted birth (OAA, 2016).
+The extra monitoring that comes with using remifentanil may restrict you from moving freely (Moran et al, 2019).

 How does remifentanil affect breastfeeding?

-One study suggested that remifentanil had no effect on women breastfeeding within an hour of giving birth (Wilson et al, 2018).
-Yet as the research we have suggests the effect on the baby is similar to intramuscular opioids, we might assume that the effect on breastfeeding was similar.
+One study suggested that remifentanil showed no difference in the effect on women breastfeeding within an hour of giving birth compared to women receiving pethidine (Wilson et al, 2018).
+This suggests the effect on the baby is similar to intramuscular opioids, so we might assume that the effect on breastfeeding is similar.

 Does remifentanil have any long-term effects?